 - The City's MIMP establishes the zoning rules and requirements for major institutions, such as universities, colleges, and hospitals.
-Changes to HMC's adopted MIMP will be made through a prescribed, multi-step process involving the City Department of Neighborhoods (DON), Department of Construction and Inspections (SDCI), the City Hearing Examiner, and the City Council in a process that could take up to two years and potentially longer. - The County submitted an application in April 2024 for approval from the City of Seattle for a major amendment to Harborview's MIMP.
-The Seattle City Council has authority to revise Hearing Examiner decisions and/or attach conditions to HMC's MIMP amendment, either of which could potentially involve open space, parking, transportation management, building height or other items, which in turn could result in increased costs and impacts to timeline.
+Changes to HMC's adopted MIMP will be made through a prescribed, multi-step process involving the City Department of Neighborhoods (DON), SDCI, the City Hearing Examiner, and the City Council in a process that could take up to two years and potentially longer.13 - The County submitted an application in April 2024 for approval from the City of Seattle for a major amendment to Harborview's MIMP.
+The Seattle City Council has authority to revise Hearing Examiner decisions and/or attach conditions to HMC's MIMP amendment, either of which could potentially involve open space, parking, transportation management, building height or other items, which in turn could result in increased costs and impacts to timeline. - Beginning February 2023, Seattle's DON has led meetings with a standing Implementation Advisory Committee (IAC) to discuss HMC's facility and campus plans as part of the MIMP amendment process.
+Once the IAC provided its feedback to DON, the County initiated the MIMP amendment application process.
+The IAC provided a letter of support for the County's MIMP application in September 2023.
+The IAC will be asked to submit another letter of support following the MIMP public comment and public hearing phase led by SDCI.